Belize Travel Tips for Cruise and Hotel Visitors

 While cave tubing, the Mayan ruins and the Blue Hole are exciting, Belize isn’t strictly for thrill seekers.
 Vacations in Belize also offer traditional attractions.

-Visitors will find nature trails for hiking.
+Visitors find nature trails for hiking.
 Sailing and fishing are also popular tourist activities as well as birding.
-Belize is home to over 600 species of birds that migrate to Belize or live there year round.
+Belize is home to more than 600 species of birds that migrate to Belize or live there year round.

 The barrier reef is 185 miles long.
 Islands lie between the reef and the mainland, creating numerous opportunities for watersports, especially diving and snorkeling.